beaverbuilder/documentation/docs/beaver-builder/known-issues.md

 sidebar_label: Known Issues
 ---

 This is a partial list of high-priority issues we’re chipping away at.
-If you encounter one of these issues and need help with a workaround, please contact the [Beaver Builder Support team](https://www.wpbeaverbuilder.com/beaver-builder-support/).

 <p><span class="badge badge--secondary">Status: Pending</span> = Issue has been reviewed but not fixed yet.</p>